 What is Sashimi?

 Sashimi is another famous traditional Japanese recipe that is made up of either raw fish or meat sliced into thin pieces and is commonly eaten with soy sauce.
+Unlike sushi, sashimi is always made with raw fish and seafood and NOT served with vinegared rice.

 The word sashimi is roughly translated to “pierced body” in the Japanese language.

-The original term should have been “cut body” instead of what it is now; however, the word “切 る” = kiru (cut) was an exclusive word reserved for samurais during the Muromachi Era (1336 – 1573).
+The original term should have been “cut body” instead of what it is now.
+However, the word “切 る” = kiru (cut) was an exclusive word reserved for samurais during the Muromachi Era (1336 – 1573).

 It was even considered too inauspicious to the point of almost superstitious to be used anywhere outside the samurai circles.